-To find you guilty of Assaulting a Police Officer under this section, the police must prove each of the following elements beyond a reasonable doubt:
+To find a person guilty of assaulting a police officer or other emergency worker under this section, the police must prove each of the following elements beyond a reasonable doubt:

-- You assaulted, threatened to assault, resisted or intentionally obstructed a member of the police force, or a person aiding a member of the police force;
+- They assaulted, threatened to assault, resisted or intentionally obstructed a member of the police force, or a person aiding a member of the police force or another emergency worker;

-- At the time of the offence, you knew or were reckless as to whether the person was a member of the police;
+- At the time of the offence, they knew or were reckless as to whether the person was a member of the police or another emergency worker;

-- At the time of the offence, that police officer or aid to a police officer was acting in the ‘due execution of their duty’;
+- At the time of the offence, that police officer or emergency worker was acting in the ‘due execution of their duty’;